 Common pests and problems

 Whether you’re growing garlic, runner beans or herbs, you’ll have to take steps to manage pests and diseases.
+Here are the most common issues to look for when you grow garlic.

 Slugs and snails